satif722-rgb/RAG-Model/Readme.md

     })
     return r.json()

+The LLM answers only using the retrieved context.

+🚀 How to Run
+1️⃣ Install Dependencies
+pip install -r requirements.txt

+2️⃣ Start Ollama
+ollama serve

+Make sure these models are installed:

+ollama pull bge-m3
+ollama pull llama3.2

+3️⃣ Run the Pipeline
+python video_to_mp3.py
+python mp3_to_json.py
+python preprocess_json.py
+python inference.py

 🧪 Example Use Case

+Question:

-Ask: “Where is gradient descent explained in the video?”
+Where is Gradient Descent explained in the video?

-System:
+System Output:

-Retrieves relevant timestamps
+Retrieves relevant video segments

-Responds with video number + exact time

-Prevents unrelated questions
+Uses timestamps + content

+Generates a precise answer from the video itself

-🚀 Key Features
+📌 Key Features

-✔️ Local LLM (No paid API)
+Fully local RAG system (no paid APIs)

-✔️ Semantic search on video content
+Semantic search on video content

-✔️ Timestamp-aware answers
+Timestamp-aware answers

-✔️ Scalable chunk-based retrieval
+Scalable chunk-based retrieval

-✔️ Practical RAG implementation
+Practical real-world RAG implementation

-📂 Repository Structure (High Level)
-RAG-Model/
-│
-├── audio_processing/
-├── text_chunking/
-├── embedding_generation/
-├── embeddings.joblib
-├── inference.py
-├── requirements.txt
-└── README.md

-🎯 Future Improvements
+🔮 Future Improvements

-Replace joblib with FAISS / Chroma
+Replace joblib with FAISS or ChromaDB

-Add UI (Streamlit / FastAPI)
+Add Streamlit / FastAPI UI

 Support multiple videos

+Highlight exact timestamps in answers

-Add citation highlighting in answers
+Add source citations in output

-👨‍💻 Author
+👤 Author

 Siddiqui Atif Iqbal
-Data Science & Machine Learning Enthusiast
+Machine Learning & Data Science Learner

+⭐ If you find this useful

+Star the repository and feel free to fork or contribute.

+---

+### Final honest advice
+This README **alone** upgrades your project quality a lot.
+Next level would be:
+- Clean folder naming
+- Add sample output screenshot
+- Add `requirements.txt` properly

+If you want, I can:
+- Review your repo structure
+- Make it resume-ready
+- Write a LinkedIn post for this project

+Say the word.